B.F.A. in Graphic Design

-Portfolio reviews for admission into the B.F.A. program with a major in graphic design will be held in the spring semester of the freshman year, and will be applicable for admission in the fall semester of the sophomore year.
+Portfolio reviews for admission into the B.F.A. program with a major in Graphic Design will be held in the spring semester of the freshman year, and will be applicable for admission in the fall semester of the sophomore year.
 In order to remain in this program, students must take their graphic design courses in their proper sequence.

-The Design Center has been an operating curricular component of the graphic design program for almost 40 years.
+The Design Center has been an operating curricular component of the Graphic Design program for over 40 years.
 The Intern course structure offered in the Design Center is a unique capstone experience.
 Currently each student enrolls in Intern I for three credit hours in fall semester and Intern II for six credit hours in spring semester.
 There are 20 senior student interns divided into two sections.
 The Design Center is directed by one full-time faculty member, and is staffed with a part-time production manager, and an office associate during the academic year.
 The Center has a dedicated space with state-of-the-art technology and operates as a design studio in the practice.

-Graphic Design Required Purchase
+Graphic Design Recommended Purchase